 How high do ceilings need to be to add a loft?

 Today’s standard ceiling height is nine feet.
+To be clear, that’s for a regular room, not a vaulted cathedral ceiling.
 It’s now common for newer houses to have nine-foot ceilings on the first floor (and, sometimes, eight-foot ceilings on the second story).
 Ceilings can go beyond the industry standard, to 10 and 12 feet high.

 Free Loft Construction Consultation and Price Quote

 So if you’re ready to take the next step and get a loft conversion price quote then let us know.
 We’ll set up a time with you to come over and have a look at your house and your vaulted cathedral ceiling.
 Chat with you about your wants and needs.
 Consult on the particulars of the project, and then do some measuring.
 We’ll take the info and measurements back to our office and work up a free custom loft conversion quote just for you.
 No pressure, no cost, and no obligations.
 Let’s just meet up and talk.
 It all starts with a phone call or email.
 Contact info below.

 Company: HK Construction, Inc.